getlogbook/logbook/docs/features.rst

 ==========================

-Although the Python standard library provides a logging system, you should use Logbook if this is possible for you.
-Currently logbook is an alpha version and should be considered as a developer preview.
+Although the Python standard library provides a logging system, you should use Logbook.
+Currently logbook is an alpha version and should be considered a developer preview.
 Because it was prototyped in a couple of days, it leverages some features of Python that are not available in older Python releases.
 Currently Logbook only supports Python 2.6 and 2.7, with upcoming support for Python 3.

 Core Features
 -------------